nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_multiprotocol/objects_multiprotocol.md

 20. Add a few more folders and files from the Objects browser side and check if it shows on the NFS client side.

-You have successfully completed this lab and tested multi-protocol access to a bucket.
+You have successfully completed this lab and tested multiprotocol access to a bucket.

 ## Takeaways

--   Objects 3.3.x onwards allows multi-protocol access for objects
+-   Objects 3.3.x onwards allows multiprotocol access for objects
 -   This is recommended for read-heavy workloads with sequential accesses, E.g. Backup targets, log archives, large media files, etc.
     Access cannot be enabled or disabled once the bucket is created.
--   Administrators can easliy switch between access patterns (s3 or NFSv3) to suit their requirements with managing objects
+-   Administrators can easily switch between access patterns (s3 or NFSv3) to suit their requirements with managing objects